He Shou Wu (Fo-Ti) – Powerful Researched Backed Health Benefits

 Our beautiful planet is rich with a startling treasure trove of health-boosting herbs.

 Research shows this botanical is a top contender in the adaptogen category.
-Below, we’ll explore 18 ways he shou wu is the exact herb people need in their lives.
+We’ll explore 18 Powerful ways he shou wu is the exact herb people need in their lives.

 HE SHOU WU IS AN ANTIOXIDANT-RICH, ANTI-INFLAMMATORY HERB

 He shou wu goes by many names.
 It is sometimes called fo-ti, fo ti, ho shou wu, and is scientifically known as Polygonum multiflorum.

 The majority of them all stem from one thing: it contains the motherlode of antioxidants.

 Studies (like this one in 2014) on the herb have unveiled that it contains potent phytochemicals called polysaccharides.
 Many of these in he shou wu have antioxidant properties.

 By stopping oxidation and scavenging free radicals, he shou wu’s compounds slow the natural processes that break down the body.
 Some of these processes include aging and various chronic diseases.

 But it also can stop chronic inflammation, which happens due to cellular oxidation.
 This makes he shou wu an anti-inflammatory and ultimately healthful herb.

 ANTIOXIDANT POWERS ALSO BOOST IMMUNITY

 Being chock-full of antioxidants and able to halt harmful chronic inflammation is all well and good.

 Yet all these antioxidant properties have another perk to them: they could also help boost and strengthen the immune system naturally.

 Naturally, antioxidants help the immune system by reducing burdens it faces in the body.
 It does this by curbing chronic inflammation.
 Chronic inflammation tends to a faulty and even overactive immune response in the first place.

 What’s even better?
 Studies are showing very direct benefits between he shou wu’s antioxidants in the immune system.